 YEAR 4SB vs YEAR 4CD TIMES TABLE ROCKSTAR BATTLE!

-We have also got a Timestable Rockstars competition against Year 4CD running over the half-term and we need everyone to play and practise their times tables so we can win!
-If you need your child's log-in details senidng again, please let me know.
+We are running another Times Table Rockstars Battle against Year 4CD this week and EVERYONE needs to play and practise their times tables so we can win!
+If you need your child's log-in details sending again, please let me know.

 Well done Year 4SB!
 You have have all had an excellent first half-term in Year 4!
 You have worked so hard and I am very proud of you all.
 I hope you have a lovely break and make sure you take time to relax!
 See you soon!